Top 5 Kenya Safari Animals and Where to Find Them

 2. Wildebeest

-You may have heard about the great migration between the Serengeti plains in Tanzania to Masai Mara National Reserve in Kenya.
-Around 1.5 million wildebeests take part in this annual migration with other animals while falling prey to dangerous predators on their journey.
-Wildebeests are a part of the antelope family and have two main species – the black wildebeest and the blue wildebeest.
-They often travel in large herds and are constantly seen grazing in open woodlands and grassy plains.
-You can also find them in the Amboseli National Park.
+You may have heard of the incredible migration that takes place between the Serengeti plains in Tanzania to Masai Mara National Reserve in Kenya.
+Around 1.5 million wildebeests take part in this annual migrationalong with other animals, as they embark on a perilous journey while being stalked by dangerous predators.
+Wildebeests belong to the antelope family and are represented by two main species: the black wildebeest and the blue wildebeest.
+Often found in large herds, these remarkable creatures graze across open woodlands and grassy plains.
+You can also encounter them in the Amboseli National Park.

 3. Nile Crocodile